SimonSubokLee/ston-docs-son/admin/environment.kr.rst

    This option configures an alias of the virtual host.
    An unlimited number of aliases can be created with this option.
-   Aliases can be configured for both specific domain names, such as www2.example.com and patterned domain names such as *.sub.example.com are supported for alias.
+   Aliases can be configured for both specific domain names, such as www2.example.com and patterned domain names such as *.sub.example.com.
    For patterned domain names, a simple format with an asterisk as a domain prefix is supported.